drazioti/Carmichael/README.md

 [GPLv2]: https://img.shields.io/badge/license-GPLv2-lightgrey.svg

-In this repository we provide some code for solving Modular Subset Product Problem.
+In this repository we provide some code for solving Modular Subset Product Problem.<br>

-We apply this problem to find Carmichael numbers by using Erdos algorithm (which uses MSPP), see section 3 of [paper](https://arxiv.org/abs/2002.07095).
+We apply this problem to find Carmichael numbers by using Erdos algorithm (which uses MSPP), see section 3 of [paper](https://arxiv.org/abs/2002.07095). <br>

-Applications of MSPP to cryptography see [here](https://github.com/drazioti/NSK-birthday-attack)
+Applications of MSPP to cryptography see [here](https://github.com/drazioti/NSK-birthday-attack)<br>
+Published as:<br>
+*Product Subset Problem : Applications to number theory and cryptography, <br> Book Chapter, Analysis, Cryptography and Information Science, Chapter 5, Vol. 10, World Scientific, 2023,<br>
+Joint work with V. Martidis and S. Tiganourias.*

 ## The code
 We provide Sagemath code, which we used to build all the (small instances) tables.